Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Discussion

 \subsection{Limitations}

-While our work identifies the instruction segment as a structural anchor and characterizes the functional role of specific attention heads in modality arbitration, it does not yet extend to the granularity of individual neurons.
-Our current analysis at the attention-head level already provides an effective and actionable means to steer and adjust the model's modality-following behavior.
+This paper investigates the underlying mechanisms of modality following in MLLMs through the lens of information flow.
+Our analysis reveals a functional stratification within the transformer architecture: shallow attention layers act as latent buffers, while deep attention layers resolve modality arbitration based on instruction intent.
 However, we recognize that a more microscopic investigation into neuron-level activation patterns could potentially uncover even more fundamental principles of cross-modal arbitration.
 We leave this fine-grained circuit decomposition—transitioning from functional heads to atomic neurons—for future research to further refine the theoretical boundaries of multimodal integration.